Aur71/gmag/README.md

 - Sales Analytics (a feature that provides detailed reports and analytics on sales performance including sales, orders, conversion rates and popular products.
 All this data can be visualized using charts and graphs for better insights)
 - Discount and Promotion Management (enables the creation and management of discounts, coupons, and promotional campaigns, including setting up conditions, expiration dates, and usage limits)
 - Content Management (provides the ability to manage website content, such as blog posts, FAQs, and banners.
 This allows the admin to update and publish new content easily)
+- Shipping and Logistics (integrate with shipping service providers or logistics systems to create shipping labels, track shipments, and manage shipping preferences and rates)